Reyansh-Niranjan/eduscrapeappweb/CHATBOT_SETUP.md

 2. **Open the website** in your browser
 3. **Click the floating chat button** in the bottom-right corner
 4. **Test with sample questions**:
-   - "Tell me about your team"
+   - "How does EduScrapeApp save teacher prep time?"
-   - "What projects have you built?"
+   - "What integrations does EduScrapeApp support?"
-   - "Who is Reyansh Niranjan?"
+   - "Can I review the latest product updates?"
-   - "What is EduScrapeApp?"
+   - "What makes EduScrapeApp different from manual scraping?"

 ### Features

-- **Portfolio Context**: The chatbot has access to all your team, project, and update information
+- **Product Context**: The chatbot has access to EduScrapeApp features, impact metrics, and release notes
 - **Real-time Chat**: Messages are sent to OpenRouter's Claude 3.5 Sonnet model
 - **Persistent Sessions**: Chat history is maintained during the session
 - **Responsive Design**: Works on both desktop and mobile devices